ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page3.md

 * Input matrix location (`lhs_f32`).
 * Output matrix location (`lhs_qa8xd`).
 This is a 1-dimensional matrix.

-Scale factors are also required in the LHS quantization, but for computational efficiency are stored in the LHS output matrix directy.
+Scale factors are also required in the LHS quantization, but for computational efficiency are stored in the LHS output matrix directly.

-You can tell the target is of the INT8 type based on the naming, qa8dx, which translates to quantized (q), asymmetric (a), 8-bit integres (8) per dimension (dx).
+You can tell the target is of the INT8 type based on the naming, qa8dx, which translates to quantized (q), asymmetric (a), 8-bit integers (8) per dimension (dx).
 Each ‘dimension’ in this matrix refers to a different feature in the input data (ie. in image processing, input dimensions being RGB - red, green, and blue).
-Because each input dimension can have a different distribution of values, quantizing by dimension offers improved percision and consistency.
+Because each input dimension can have a different distribution of values, quantizing by dimension offers improved precision and consistency.

 The next few steps in this LHS micro-kernel are functionally equal to the RHS micro-kernel: Calculating the stride length and scale factor.
-However, before the quantization takes place, the LHS matrix calculates where the appropriate zero point should be to handle a wider range of input values not centred around zero with more flexibility.
-This is refered to as ‘asymmetric’ quantization, allowing for different scale and zero points for each matrix row.
+However, before the quantization takes place, the LHS matrix calculates where the appropriate zero point should be to handle a wider range of input values not centered around zero with more flexibility.
+This is referred to as ‘asymmetric’ quantization, allowing for different scale and zero points for each matrix row.

 The zero point is calculated here:
 ```C